 Chin implants reduce the chin to help provide a harmonious balance to the facial features, improving the facial profile and augmenting a weak chin.
 By placing a biocompatible implant in the lower jaw, patients can create a stronger chin and even lengthen the entire face.
 While many patients used dermal fillers to increase the size of their chin, these results only last for a few months and require frequent touch ups.
 In comparison, chin implants offer patients permanent results that can be customized to achieve your unique desired look.

-Candidates for Chin Implant
+Who are the Ideal Candidates for Chin Implant Surgery?

 The chin implant procedure takes less than an hour to perform and can be done under local anesthesia with sedation or general anesthesia, depending on the patient and doctor preferences.
 During the procedure, an incision is made inside the mouth to eliminate visible scarring.
 A pocket is created when the implant is then placed and positioned in front of the jawbone.
 Once in place, the implant is secured with sutures and the procedure is completed.
 Patients can return home the same day.